 This is a quantitative investment strategy that lists 5 to 10 small-cap stocks every quarter with a large number of long hedge funds and a large percent of short sellers.
 These are the most popular battleground stocks.
 Historically short sellers won most of these battles.

-We have been sharing a list of short candidates every quarter since February 2017 and these stocks lost a cumulative 24.7% through June 28, 2019.
-S&P 500 Index ETF (SPY) returned nearly 31% during the same period.
-Basically our short strategy beat the market by 55.5 percentage points in 2 years.
+We have been sharing a list of short candidates every quarter since February 2017 and these stocks lost a cumulative 36.2% through May 15, 2020.
+S&P 500 Index ETF (SPY) returned nearly 30% during the same period.
+Basically our short strategy beat the market by 66 percentage points in 3 years and 3 months.

-Our flagship best performing hedge funds strategy returned 115.5% since its inception in May 2014, vs. 70.8% gain for the S&P 500 index ETF (SPY) during the same period.
-We were able to generate alpha (excess returns) with both our long and short stock picks.
+Our best performing hedge funds strategy’s small-cap stock picks returned 69.5% since its inception in May 2014 through May 15, 2020.
+Russell 2000 ETF (IWM) returned 21.1% during the same period.
+We were able to generate alpha (excess returns) of 48 percentage points in 6 years.

 We aren’t one of those slimy newsletter marketers who try to part mom-and-pop investors from their hard earned dollars by touting the incredible returns of SOME of our recommendations.
 The majority of active fund managers can’t beat the market after taking into account the fees they charge.
 In fact, the majority of investment professionals, including your financial advisor who charges 1% annual fee, can’t beat the market.
 Passive index fund investors have already given up on the idea of beating the market.